ilanschnell/bitarray/doc/sparse_compression.rst

     >>> assert sc_decode(blob) == a

-The binary blob consists of a header which encodes the bit endianness and the total length of the bitarray, i.e. the number of bits.
+The binary blob consists of a header which encodes the bit-endianness and the total length of the bitarray, i.e. the number of bits.
 The header is followed by an arbitrary number of blocks.
 There are 5 block types.
 Each block starts with a block header encoding the block type and specifying the size of the